mariamabdulhaleem33/Triple-m/README.md

 - Add to Cart:
 Users can add books to their cart directly from any section.

-- "Ask Us" Section
-Community Q&A:
-Users can browse questions categorized as Technical or Non-Technical and view answers for common queries.
+- "Ask Us" Section Community Q&A: Users can browse questions categorized as Technical or Non-Technical and view answers for common queries.

-Question Submission:
+- Question Submission:
   Users can add their own questions, categorized as:

-Technical Questions: Redirects to tech.html for submitting technical questions.
+-- Technical Questions: Redirects to tech.html for submitting technical questions.
-Non-Technical Questions: Redirects to non-tech.html for submitting general inquiries.
+--Non-Technical Questions: Redirects to non-tech.html for submitting general inquiries.

 ## Technologies Used
 HTML: For structuring the website.